1906 Maryland Aggies football team

-The 1906 Maryland Aggies football team represented Maryland Agricultural College (later part of the University of Maryland) in the 1906 college football season.
-In their second and final season under head coach Fred K. Nielsen, the Aggies compiled a 5–3 record and were outscored by all opponents, 98 to 73.
+The 1906 Maryland Aggies football team represented Maryland Agricultural College (later part of the University of Maryland) in the 1906 college football season as a member of the Maryland Intercollegiate Football Association (MIFA).
+In their second and final season under head coach Fred K. Nielsen, the Aggies compiled a 5–3 record, finished as MIFA champion, and were outscored by all opponents, 98 to 73.
 Coach Nielsen had a full-time job with the State Department while coaching football.